sydhds/Avpy/docs/source/index.rst

 Issues
 ------

-All issues should reported at the `Pyav bug tracker <https://bitbucket.org/sydh/pyav/issues>`_.
+All issues should reported at the `Avpy bug tracker <https://bitbucket.org/sydh/avpy/issues>`_.

 Changes
 -------